-Can You Use a Deep Cycle Battery For Starting?
+- Why Shouldn’t I Use My Deep Cycle Battery For Starting?

-The short answer is that you can probably use your deep cycle battery to start your boat engine in a pinch.
+You can probably use your deep-cycle battery to start your boat engine in a pinch.
 You shouldn’t rely on your deep cycle battery to start your boat engine all of the time because it isn’t designed to do that.
 Cranking batteries and deep cycle batteries have different purposes and different designs to maximize their respective abilities.

 What Is a Deep Cycle Marine Battery?

 That is exactly what your deep cycle marine battery is designed to do.
-The deep cycle battery can run all of your electronics like your GPS system, radio, or things like sonar and other various electronic devices on board.
+The deep cycle battery can run all of your electronics and accessories like your GPS navigation system, fish finders, radio, or things like sonar and other various electronic devices on board.

 How is the deep cycle battery designed to do this?
 It has specific design differences from a cranking battery to perform these jobs.
 One key area where the deep cycle marine battery is different is its plates.

 The plates inside of a deep cycle battery has fewer and thicker plates so that the battery is able to easily provide that consistent power.
 Deep cycle batteries are designed to be drained and recharged many times repeatedly where as that is not the case with a cranking battery.